swayam01/ERA-V1/S6/Part-I/README.md

 ![Represents the backward pass in a simple feed-forward neural network using the backpropagation algorithm and gradient descent optimization](https://github.com/swayam01/ERA-V1/blob/main/S6/Part-I/Assest/Screenshot%202023-06-09%20at%2012.01.46%20AM.png)

-Explanation: This image illustrates the backward pass in a feed-forward neural network, showing the application of the backpropagation algorithm and gradient descent optimization.
+This snippet illustrates the backward pass in a feed-forward neural network, showing the application of the backpropagation algorithm and gradient descent optimization.

 ---